bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is round-trip delay or round-trip time?</summary><br><b>

-From [wikipedia](https://en.wikipedia.org/wiki/Round-trip_delay): "the length of time it takes for a signal to be sent plus the length of time it takes for an acknowledgement of that signal to be received"
+From [wikipedia](https://en.wikipedia.org/wiki/Round-trip_delay): "the length of time it takes for a signal to be sent plus the length of time it takes for an acknowledgment of that signal to be received"

 Bonus question: what is the RTT of LAN?
 </b></details>

 <details>
-<summary>How does SSL handshake work?</summary><br><b>
+<summary>How does an SSL handshake work?</summary><br><b>
 SSL handshake is a process that establishes a secure connection between a client and a server.

 1. The client sends a Client Hello message to the server, which includes the client's version of the SSL/TLS protocol, a list of the cryptographic algorithms supported by the client, and a random value.